 Child in the City Conference, Antwerp

-Natalia Krysiak (Cities for Play) will present at the 2021 Planning festival on the topic of children and city design.
+Natalia Krysiak (Cities for Play) presented at the 2021 Planning festival on the topic of children and city design.

-Natalia Krysiak (Cities for Play) will speak at the 2021 Future Design of Streets Conference on designing child-friendly streets and neighbourhoods.
+Natalia Krysiak (Cities for Play) spoke at the 2021 Future Design of Streets Conference on designing child-friendly streets and neighbourhoods.

 Natalia Krysiak (Cities for Play) spoke at the Child in the City Conference in Antwerp, Belgium on designing child-friendly vertical neighbourhoods.

-Cities for Play will speak at the 2021 Play Conference discussing what elements and interventions within a city might contribute to the health and well-being of children.
+Cities for Play presented at the 2021 Play Conference discussing what elements and interventions within a city might contribute to the health and well-being of children.